floratos-lab/pbqdi.service/README.md

 ## Dependency:

-For this service to run, you need R installed, a number of required librarys, and the following R scripts and starting data files that are not included in the github repository due to copyright difference:
+For this service to run, you need R installed, a number of required libraries, and the following R scripts and starting data files that are not included in the github repository due to copyright difference:
 1. classifySamples.r
 1. rununsupervised.r